Advertisement

 Questions when prescribed a new medication

-CAH is a lifelong condition and treatment needs will change over a person’s lifetime.
+CAH is a lifelong condition and treatment needs will change during a person’s lifetime.
 This means a person will need to change dosages and/or medications at different times and for a variety of reasons.

 One of the most common examples is stress dosing.
 Stress dosing is an increase in medication dosage during times of physical stress, such as illness, injury, pregnancy, and to prepare for medical procedures like surgery.
 Stress dosing helps avoid adrenal crisis during times when the body has a greater-than-normal need for adrenal hormones.